 With wonderful view of Bad Oberdorf and a dirndl from "Trachten Schaber" in Immenstadt.
 Thanks for the donation.

-Katharina II - present day "Wine Queen"
+Katharina II - our 3rd "Wine Queen"

 On coronation day with the two founding members of the Allgaeu Wintners Association.
-Queen in office until 2017.

 A gift of local fine-smith Lanbacher, who also created the exquisite crown.